- Build complex new features in Laravel, maintaining and improving the API that is used by the frontend and mobile apps.

 - I work best in a results driven environment.
 I need a goal/purpose to work towards.

-- Give me goal to achieve and let me run with it.
+- Give me a goal to achieve and let me run with it.

 - Provide some healthy competition to drive my performance.